What is Specific Learning Difficulties (SLD)? What are the signs? What are the things to consider for parents?

 Dyslexia affects reading accuracy, speed, spelling, and decoding words.

-Early years: Difficulty learning letters, sounds, or rhymes; delayed speech
+- Early years: Difficulty learning letters, sounds, or rhymes; delayed speech

-School years: Mixing up similar letters (b/d), reading slowly, guessing words, difficulty understanding text due to effort spent decoding
+- School years: Mixing up similar letters (b/d), reading slowly, guessing words, difficulty understanding text due to effort spent decoding

-not mean a child isn't smart β many great thinkers, inventors, and artists had dyslexia.
+- Writing: Frequent spelling mistakes, difficulty expressing ideas in writing Dyslexia does not mean a child isn't smart β many great thinkers, inventors, and artists had dyslexia.

 2οΈβ£ Dysgraphia β Writing Difficulties